bramstein/jasmine-browserstack/README.md

+# DEPRECATED

+This module has been deprecated and is no longer maintained.

 ## Automatic browser testing with Jasmine and BrowserStack

 This Jasmine reporter allows you to run your unit tests automatically on one or multiple BrowserStack instances.